 Various ancillary small industries can be developed, along with big Industries.

-The government may create the conditions of healthy competition by its policies and various laws.
+The government may create conditions for healthy competition through its policies and various laws.

 The economic and business environment of the country also affects the development of entrepreneurship or entrepreneurial.

-Availability of basic infrastructural facilities, industrial areas and estates, raw material, labour, transport, communication, Insurance and financial facilities, price level, trade cycles, economic stability, and investment position in the country are such motivating elements that influence the development of entrepreneurship or entrepreneurial.
+Availability of basic infrastructural facilities, industrial areas and estates, raw materials, labour, transport, communication, Insurance, and financial facilities, price level, trade cycles, economic stability, and investment position in the country is such motivating elements that influence the development of entrepreneurship or entrepreneurial.

-Availability of support system, like specific Financial Institutions, advisory services, and expenditure on research and investigations, etc.
+Availability of support systems, like specific Financial Institutions, advisory services, and expenditure on research and investigations, etc.

 have also there owned a role in the development of entrepreneurship or entrepreneurial class.